ROI Calculator

 About This Calculator

 Return on Investment (ROI) is one of the most fundamental metrics in finance and business, measuring the profitability of an investment relative to its cost.
-This ROI Calculator helps investors, business owners, and financial professionals quickly evaluate whether an investment is worth pursuing by expressing returns as a simple percentage that's easy to understand and compare.
+Serving as a universal language for comparing stocks, real estate, marketing campaigns, and business projects regardless of size or duration, ROI expresses returns as a simple percentage that is easy to understand and immediately actionable.
+Whether analyzing financial markets, corporate capital allocation, or business expansions, calculating your return ensures data-driven decisions for where to allocate capital for maximum efficiency.

 The ROI Formula Explained